Logo of European Union

 Mobile app for a loyalty system

-• Plugin for existing eCommerce platforms
+• Plugins for eCommerce platforms

-• All-in-one marketing platform with loyalty module as a part of their system
+• All-in-one marketing platforms with loyalty features

-• Pure loyalty program software specialized in delivering loyalty features
+• Pure loyalty program software

-• End-to-end loyalty solution providers who base on providing a full loyalty program management
+• End-to-end loyalty solution providers

 • Promotion software with loyalty features

-• SaaS ecosystem with loyalty program modules
+• SaaS ecosystems with loyalty program modules

-… and so on.
+• And so on.

 • Bespoke loyalty program solutions that are made-to-order but still costly to build and maintain.